rucinskimaciej/tapsterbot/doc/curlies.md

 **Draw a square**
 _Command:_ curl --data "n=2&length=30" http://127.0.0.1:4242/drawSquare
 _Results:_ {"status":0}
-_Note:_ Draws a square, where n is a divider of the length of the square to define the number of points to draw
+_Note:_ Draws a square, where n is a divider of the length of the square to define the number of points to draw, using points in the robot's landmark

 **Draw a star**
 _Command:_ curl --data "" http://127.0.0.1:4242/drawStar
 _Results:_ {"status":0}
 _Note:_ Draws a raw star

+**Draw a star**
+_Command:_ curl --data "x1=0&y1=0&x2=-10&y2=20&x3=20&y3=-10" http://127.0.0.1:4242/drawTriangle
+_Results:_ {"status":0}
+_Note:_ Draws a triangle using points in the robot's landmark

 **Draw a circle**